pinheiroGroup/Kinbiont.jl/docs/src/04_math/index.md

-For a general idea of the property of models consult the following table:
+For a general idea of the properties of models, consult the following table:

 | **Model Name**                   | **Has Lag?** | **Is Piecewise?** | **Has Stationary Phase?** |